skoriche/Climate-REF4CMIP/docs/background/architecture.md

 TCRE (Transient Climate Response to Cumulative Emissions), and others – could be pre-computed in a standardised manner supporting users including IPCC author teams.

-This document outlines some key design principles for the Rapid Evaluation Framework (REF) for the CMIP7 FastTrack (CMIP7 FT) process, with an eye towards a scalable solution.
+This document outlines some key design principles for the Rapid Evaluation Framework (REF) for the CMIP Assessment Fast Track (AFT) process, with an eye towards a scalable solution.